-Starting the morning with a couple sets of single leg deadlifts can help prepare your knees for the rest of your day!
+Starting the morning with a couple of sets of single-leg deadlifts can help prepare your knees for the rest of your day!

 Bulgarian Split Squats

-Once you have began to improve your patellar tendonitis with strength exercises like step ups, glute bridges, and reverse slide lunges, doing Bulgarian Split Squats is an incredible way to “bulletproof” your knees.
+Once you have begun to improve your patellar tendonitis with strength exercises like step-ups, glute bridges, and reverse slide lunges, doing Bulgarian Split Squats is an incredible way to “bulletproof” your knees.

 The Bulgarian Split Squat is an essential movement for any athlete due to its ability to increase running speed and the vertical jump, and in my opinion, it is the best exercise for fixing jumper’s knee.

-Bulgarian Split Squats activate and strengthen muscles of the lower body, increases the mobility and flexibility of your hips and quadriceps, improves your balance balance, and reduces the risk of nearly all lower body injuries.
+Bulgarian Split Squats activate and strengthen muscles of the lower body, increases the mobility and flexibility of your hips and quadriceps, improves your balance, and reduces the risk of nearly all lower-body injuries.

 This effect can be even further enhanced by placing your front foot on an elevated surface as well.

-Often, I will work multiple range of motion’s in just one session of Bulgarian Split Squats.
+Often, I will work multiple ranges of motionn in just one session of Bulgarian Split Squats.

 Here is an example of an Extended Range of Motion Bulgarian Split Squat: